CalmSystem/wala/README.md

 # Wala

 A language trying to simplify [WebAssembly Text](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format) syntax while keeping the full expressiveness and retro-compatibility.
-Mixing many inspirations *(mainly Python and Racket)*.
+Unwittingly became a Zig toolchain for WASM.

 Pronounced `\vwa.la\` as in french voila *(meaning here it is)*.
 The exact acronym's composition is unspecified but can be interpreted as [WebAssembly](https://webassembly.org/) Language Adaptor or What Another Linguistic Anomaly.

 ## Philosophy

 It is implemented as a set of complementary extensions over standard [WebAssembly Text Format](https://webassembly.github.io/spec/core/text/index.html)